hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 we use at the VSC), ``srun`` is an ideal program starter and will start the hybrid MPI/OpenMP processes on the right sets of cores.
 The example below assumes ``mpi_omp_hello`` is a program compiled with the Intel toolchain that uses both MPI and OpenMP.
+It starts 8 processes with 7 threads each, so it would occupy two nodes on a cluster with 28 cores per node.

 .. code:: bash